RAIN FOREST GREEN MARBLE

 |Gangsaw||260 x 160 CM UP|

 |Finish||Leather, Polished, Honed, Lepatora, Brushed, Bush Hammered, Antique|

 Application areas: Countertops, vanity tops, balustrades, ornamental stone, stairs, fireplaces, sinks, mosaic, pavers, and other design projects.

 Also known as Bidasar Green marble, Rain Forest Green marble comes from the Rajasthan state of India.
 This marble is known for its enticing looks as well as durability.
 The dark brown veins that haphazardly run against the green background on the surface of this marble give an impression of a dense teak forest; hence given the name, Forest Green.

+Its eye-pleasing texture and ability to shine brilliantly after polishing makes it an equally popular material for exterior and interior design.
+An ideal choice for kitchen and bathroom installations, Rain Forest Green marble is extensively used to create kitchen countertops, vanity countertops along with steps and risers.
 At Regatta Universal Exports (RUE), we offer Rain Forest Green marble in different dimensions and finishes, including polished and tumbled.
 Being a major Indian manufacturer and exporter of Indian Rain Forest Green marble, Regatta ensures safe and timely deliveries of premium quality products at various locations around the globe.

 Minimum order quantity: One full container load (450 sqm or 27 tonnes for 2 cm and 310 sqm or 27 tonnes for 3 cm thickness)